poornachandrika31/Multi-task-learning-for-plant-disease-classification-and-weed-detection-/README.md

-Absolutely.
-Since this is based on your **research paper**, the README should look like a proper GitHub project, not a college assignment.
-It should also be attractive to recruiters like HyperVerge.

----

-# 🌱 A Multi-Task Deep Learning Framework for Plant Disease Classification and Weed Detection
+#  A Multi-Task Deep Learning Framework for Plant Disease Classification and Weed Detection

 ## 📌 Project Overview